EloiD-R/EloiD-R/README.md

 🪧-i'm a beginner dev (roughly 1 year)
 🪧-i dev in python, c# and html/css and a little bit js (i tried java but i definitely hate this langage)
-🪧-actually i'm programming in python
+🪧-currently i'm programming in python
 🪧-i'm in a junior association that's called Devlowave
 🪧-you can contact me with this e-mail : griszou12@gmail.com
 🪧-i think it's all but if you have any questions : ⬆